Hollow Knight: Silksong: Gameplay

 Hollow Knight: Silksongs gameplay is similar to its predecessor Hollow Knight, featuring 2D platforming and combat.
 Some changes are made from the original, such as the player character moving more acrobatically and healing faster.
-Side-quests (called "Wishes") are part of the game and are tracked in a journal.
-These quests are provided by the non-player characters or found at quest boards.
+Side-quests (called "Wishes") are tracked in a menu.
+These quests are provided by non-player characters or found at quest boards.

-The game also features equippable "Tools", which are divided into three categories: blue and yellow Tools, both of which are passive and support-oriented, and the typically offensive red Tools, which have a limited number of manually activated charges and are replenished with in-game currency (called "shell shards").
-Hornet is limited in how many Tools of each colour she can wear, with her maximum capacity modified when changing between different gameplay styles, known as "Crests".
-In addition to their varying tool makeups, the speed and range of Hornet’s attacks also differ between Crests.
-Each Crest also possesses a unique mechanic, such as boosting damage dealt if hits are avoided or allowing for tools to be replenished without resting at a bench.
+Equippable "Tools" are divided into three categories: blue and yellow Tools are passive and support-oriented, while red Tools are typically offensive weapons.
+Red Tools are manually activated and have a limited number of charges which must be replenished with Shell Shards, an in-game currency, at Benches.
+Hornet is limited in how many Tools of each colour she can equip, with her maximum capacity modified when changing between different gameplay styles, known as "Crests".
+In addition to their varying tool makeups, the speed and range of Hornet's attack move-set differs between Crests.
+Each Crest also possesses a unique mechanic, such as boosting damage dealt if hits are avoided or allowing for tools to be replenished without resting at a Bench.

 When attacking enemies or interacting with certain objects and locations, Hornet adds "Silk" to her reservoir.
-Silk can be used for healing, with three hit points recovered in a single heal.
+Silk can be used for healing, with three hit points (called "Masks") recovered in a single heal.
 Silk can also be expended to use "Silk Skills", additional attacks which are unlocked by locating remnants of the Weavers and their society when progressing through the game.
 Tools, Crests and Silk Skills can be adjusted when sitting at Benches, which also serve as a source of healing and act as respawn points after all hit points are lost.

 Throughout the game, Hornet also unlocks different movement options that expand her mobility and aid in combat.
-These include a grappling hook-like Needle throw, a cloak that catches wind currents, wall climbing, and a vertical leap that launches her upward with a Needle pull.
+These include a grappling hook-like "Clawline", a "Drifter's Cloak" that catches wind currents and allows Hornet to travel upward when over updrafts or fall slowly, wall climbing ("Cling Grip"), and a vertical leap that launches her upward with her Needle ("Silk Soar").

 Plot

 Premise

 Silksong takes place after the events of Hollow Knight and continues the story of Hornet in the kingdom of Pharloom.
-Pharloom is a ruined religious kingdom afflicted by the "Haunting" - a Silk-based madness that afflicts bugs and reanimates their bodies.
-Hornet, a descendant of the Weavers—an advanced Silk-manipulating species—is captured by a group of veiled bugs (Note: The characters and creatures within Hollow Knight: Silksong are referred to as bugs.) to be brought to Pharloom.
-There, she discovers her connections to the kingdom, travelling across the land, encountering its Haunted inhabitants, and helping other bugs that have escaped the Haunting to fulfill their wishes and restore the kingdom.
+Pharloom is a ruined religious kingdom afflicted by the "Haunting", a madness that afflicts bugs and reanimates their corpses through Silk.
+Hornet, a descendant of the Weavers, is captured by a group of veiled bugs (Note: The characters and creatures within Silksong are referred to as bugs.) to be brought to Pharloom.